 Penetration testing is a security evaluation technique used to identify vulnerabilities in a computer system, network, or web application.
 These identified vulnerabilities are patched before a hacker or cyber-criminals can find and exploit them.

 These days, it’s almost impossible for businesses to avoid the acronym PCI.
 Not only is it a widely used acronym, but it also stands for something vital: Payment Card Industry Data Security Standard.
 Most compliances such as PCI DSS, SOC2 Type I, Type II have an essential requirement of performing a proper pentest.

 3. Customer Trust

-It is no longer enough to have a good business idea, a well-designed product, and a clear marketing strategy in the internet age.
+Having a good business idea, a well-designed product, and a clear marketing strategy in the internet age is no longer enough.
 To survive in the market, a company must protect its customers and their data from cybercriminals who can use it to steal confidential information.

 4. Save the cost of a data breach

 A minor Data Breach can cost millions of dollars, and this can only be prevented by keeping your infrastructure and your application secure by conducting regular pentests and awareness training.

 4 things to consider while getting a penetration testing contract

 A penetration testing contract is an agreement between the client and the penetration tester, who performs the right type of penetration tests on the desired application or network.
 Penetration Testing is a sensitive process.
 When testing, there are many steps to take so that the actual product or application is not affected during this process.